 Ancient Judaism | Demonology

-They descended from Adam after ate from the Tree of Life, leaving terror and maleficence to all who encounter their path.
+They descended from Adam after eating from the Tree of Life, leaving terror and maleficence to all who encounter their path.

 A Wicked Man

-It’s because of the secrecy and invisibility of winged elves that makes it difficult to find credible information about them.
+It’s the secrecy and invisibility of winged elves that make it difficult to find credible information about them.
 But if you could hide from the cruel and destructive world of humans, wouldn’t you?

-Anyone who says Elves don’t have wings simply lack an informative imagination.
+Anyone who says Elves don’t have wings simply lacks an informative imagination.
 Yes, they are very rare but they do exist in the mythical and mystical worlds of dreams and fantasy.